Capsule Endoscopy

 What is Capsule Endoscopy?

-A capsule endoscopy is a diagnostic procedure used to visualise the inside of your digestive tract, which begins at the mouth and ends at the anus.
+Capsule endoscopy is a minimally invasive diagnostic procedure used to visualise the inside of your digestive tract, which begins at the mouth and ends at the anus.
 During a capsule endoscopy, a tiny wireless camera encased inside a small, pill-sized capsule is used to capture images (2 pictures every second for 8 hours) of the digestive tract.
 The capsule is typically swallowed and then passed out in the stool after a day or two.
 As it passes through the digestive tract, the camera will take photos that are transmitted to a recorder attached to a belt around your waist.

 Capsule endoscopies are usually done to look at areas of the digestive tract that cannot be easily accessed and visualised by traditional endoscopy procedures such as gastroscopy and colonoscopy.
 Endoscopy is the process in which a small, hollow tube is passed in either through the mouth to visualise the oesophagus and stomach or through the anus to visualise the large intestine.
-Such areas that are better visualised by capsule endoscopy include the small intestine, which is not typically inspected during traditional endoscopy.
+Such areas that are more clearly visualised by capsule endoscopy include the small intestine, which is not typically inspected during traditional endoscopy.

 How big is the Capsule Endoscopy device?

-The capsule is about the size of a jelly bean or a typical vitamin pill (11mm x 26mm) and weighs less than 4 grams.
+The capsule is about the size of a jelly bean or a vitamin pill (11mm x 26mm) and weighs less than 4 grams.

-What is Capsule Endoscopy for?
+What is Capsule Endoscopy used for?

 • To screen for ulcers in the digestive tract, including stomach ulcers and duodenal ulcers, which can be a cause of abdominal discomfort and gastrointestinal bleeding.